Opuwo

 Where water, land and livelihoods meet

 In Namibia’s northern regions, environmental degradation and poverty are closely linked.
-Irregular rainfall, declining soil fertility and limited water access continue to threaten livelihoods in densely settled rural areas.
+Irregular rainfall, declining soil fertility, and limited water access continue to threaten livelihoods in densely settled rural areas.
 Without integrated landscape management, these pressures deepen inequality and erode the natural systems communities depend on.
-In and around Opuwo, NILALEG is addressing these challenges by supporting community-driven projects that connect environmental restoration with sustainable livelihoods.
+In and around Opuwo, the Ministry of Environment, Forestry and Tourism, through the NILALEG Project, is addressing these challenges by supporting community-driven initiatives that connect environmental restoration with sustainable livelihoods.

-In Omaiopanga, a small village near Opuwo surrounded by sand and scattered vegetation, a NILALEG-supported waterhole has become a lifeline.
-From its edges, narrow man-made channels carry water into nearby community gardens.
-Built and maintained by residents, these gardens grow carrots, cabbages, red chillies, spices, sugar cane, watermelon and other crops.
+In Okorosave, within the broader Omaoipanga landscape, a NILALEG-supported waterhole has become a lifeline in an environment dominated by sand and scattered vegetation.
+From its edges, narrow manmade channels carry water into nearby community gardens.
+These gardens, built and maintained by residents, grow carrots, cabbages, red chillies, spices, sugar cane, watermelon, and other crops.
 The steady flow of water allows the gardens to remain productive even when their owners are away.
 Families use the produce to feed themselves and sell surplus for income.
 The waterhole also serves livestock and wildlife, reinforcing the connection between human livelihoods and the surrounding ecosystem.

 A few kilometres away in Okavare, livestock forms the backbone of survival.
-Brian Katundu became a beneficiary of NILALEG’s goat programme in 2024 when he received eleven goats.
+Brian Katundu became a beneficiary of NILALEG’s goat programme in 2024, receiving eleven goats.
 Although disease and harsh conditions claimed some of them, the remaining goats have significantly improved his quality of life.
 Erratic rainfall and poor grazing often force him to buy feed, and access to veterinary supplies remains a challenge, especially during breeding seasons.
-Despite this, the goats provide milk, food and income.
-Brian no longer needs to buy milk, is able to support his family and carefully records his livestock, treating them as both responsibility and security.
+Despite this, the goats provide milk, food, and income.
+Brian no longer needs to buy milk, can support his children and parents, and carefully records his livestock, treating them as both responsibility and security.

-Across Omaiopanga, Okavare and Opuwo, NILALEG’s work shows how integrated landscape management can restore ecosystems while improving lives.
-By aligning water, land and livelihoods, these interventions offer a practical model for sustainable rural development, rooted in community participation.
+Across Omaoipanga, and Opuwo, NILALEG’s work shows how integrated landscape management can restore ecosystems while improving lives.
+By aligning water, land, and livelihoods, these interventions offer a practical model for sustainable rural development rooted in community participation.

 Share: